 How to Reach Manali from Delhi

-Since I am doing Manali on an Extreme budget.
-The easiest and cheapest method to reach Manali, and it is by bus.
+Since I am doing and going Manali Hill Station on an Extreme budget.
+The easiest and cheapest method to reach Manali city, and it is by bus.

 I booked my bus online from Delhi-Manali and it has charged (Rs.1198).
 Pit stop for dinner at Dhaba costed (Rs.154).